ryanjagar/ITStrategy/presentations/en/Public-code-repo.md

 What is it?

-The work (code) produced as part of the contract is saved in a specified branch on the source code repo.
+Work (code) produced as part of the contract is saved in a specified branch on a public source code repo.

-Appropriate open source software licences will be used.
+**Using appropriate open source software licences**

 [GC Guide for Publishing Open Source Code](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-publishing-open-source-code.html#toc04)